charlieellington/zebra/documentation/scratchpad.md

 **Result**: About page now follows all communication best practices - benefit-driven, outcome-oriented, with early proof points and consistent personal voice.

 ### About Page Logo Enhancement ✅

+### How I Work Page Enhancement ✅
+Enhanced the How I Work page with comprehensive sections following user requirements:

+1. **Hero Section Adaptation**:
+   - Created new header based on homepage but focused on process
+   - Used "Design & Code, On-Demand" as main heading
+   - Added animated sub-headings explaining the AI-powered, user-focused partnership
+   - Kept intro call CTA consistent with rest of site
+   - Added "Built for startup founders, SMEs, and teams" context

+2. **Benefits Cards Section**:
+   - Brought back BenefitsBridgeSection showing 3 key value props
+   - Cards explain: Validated results at speed, Design & dev in one, Quality Design
+   - Visual cards with colored backgrounds and icons

+3. **Process Flow**:
+   - LaunchProcessSection (already present) shows the 4-week sprint process
+   - Visual timeline with clear steps

+4. **Audience & Problems Sections**:
+   - Added WhoIHelpSection: "Who Is This For?" with expandable audience descriptions
+   - Added PainPointsSection: "Your Common Problems, Solved" addressing key pain points
+   - Both sections use accordion format for easy scanning

+5. **Proof with Project Links**:
+   - Added ProvenResultsSection showing key stats ($120M raised, $200M+ coverage, Billions transitioned)
+   - Instead of showing projects directly, added text about experience and link to homepage projects
+   - Copy emphasizes using AI to deliver same quality even faster

+6. **Existing Sections Retained**:
+   - PricingSection - transparent pricing info
+   - FaqSection - common questions
+   - FinalCtaSection - closing call to action
+   - FooterSection

+**Files Modified**:
+- src/app/how-i-work/page.tsx (complete restructure with new sections)

+**Result**: The How I Work page now provides a comprehensive view of the process, who it's for, proof of results, and clear next steps - all while avoiding repetition of the homepage content.
 Improved the company logos section on the About page for better clarity and readability:

 1. **Increased logo sizes**: